matthiaskaiser/jmet/README.md

 $ export MAVEN_OPTS=-Xss10m
 $ mvn clean compile assembly:single
 ```

 Using Java 11 can result in builds never finishing, always use Java 8!
+If you have multiple installations, check that the `JAVA_HOME` environment variable points to the right version!

 # Disclaimer
 JMET is a proof-of-concept tool for blackbox testing of JMS destinations.